karthikAnand810/node-task/README.md

-Sure!
-Here's an example of a README file for a Node.js project:
+README file for a Node.js project:

 # Simple Node App